 - Experience Points are abstract tokens that the player characters gain as they overcome in-game obstacles (see below).
-When a certain (ever-increasing) number of XP is accumulated, they reach the next level and are rewarded with points to distribute arbitrarily among their stats and skills.
+When a certain (ever-increasing) number of XP is accumulated, they reach the next level and are rewarded with Tech Points to distribute arbitrarily among their stats.

-- The Point Build System eliminates the middle man (XP and levels) and awards skill points right away; their distribution, however, is still completely up to the player.
+- The Point Build System eliminates the middle man (XP and levels) and hands out the Tech Points right away; their distribution, however, is still completely up to the players.
 Because such systems tend to reward quest-solving over combat, the amount of skill points to be gained is usually finite.

 - In the Training System, player characters increase their skill scores by repeatedly applying said skills in-game.
 Such systems tend to feature very high skill score caps with a linear skill level progression (no skill trees).

 - Combat.
 Characters become stronger by overcoming enemies.
 This is pretty much the only XP source in Dungeon Crawlers and lends itself well to Level Grinding, especially if combined with Random Encounters.
 In story-heavy and sandbox games, you might want to minimize or outright remove combat XP rewards, however.

 - Quests.
 Characters gain levels for completing storyline missions and Side Quests.
 It is implied that whatever hardships they have endured in order to complete their tasks made them stronger.
 This source of XP is central to narrative RPGs.